heatseeknyc/hardware/README.md

 _TODO_ investigate XBee ADC voltage scaling and maximum, it's supposedly not 3.3V

+## Raspberry π notes

-### raspberry π
+### overview

-connect to the coordinator node over USB serial
+connect to the coordinator node via usb board

 listen for IO frames, which are of the form 0x7E....92

 use a (manually maintained) mapping of 64-bit sensor addresses to apartments, to record apartment temperatures

+### FTDI

+VCP drivers don't seem to work on ARM (and thus π), so options are D2XX which seems annoying, or libftdi

+to test on a Mac:

+    brew install libftdi
+    pip3 install pylibftdi
+    sudo kextunload -bundle-id com.apple.driver.AppleUSBFTDI